Grady the Cow: Silo incident

-On February 22, 1949, Bill and Alyene Mach's six-year-old Hereford cow, Grady, gave birth to a stillborn calf in a small shed next to a silo.
-Since she was having trouble with the birth, Mach called a veterinarian, D.L.
-Crump, to help.
-Dr. Crump tied Grady to a post so she would hold still.
-When he was finished taking care of her, she was untied.
-She then whirled around and started chasing Bill, who jumped on a pile of cottonseed sacks to escape.
+On February 22, 1949, Bill and Alyene Mach's six-year-old Hereford cow, Grady, gave birth to a her third calf in a small shed next to a silo.
+The calf did not survive, and Grady was so jittery that veterinarian D.L.
+Crump tied her to a post.
+The moment she was eventually freed, Grady whirled around and chased Bill, who jumped on a pile of cottonseed sacks to escape.

 Grady dove for the only light in the shed, which was from the small opening to the silo; the opening was only 17 inches wide and 25 and a half inches high.
 Mach and Dr. Crump looked toward the silo opening and saw a few red hairs clinging to the edge of the heavy steel silo door.
 Grady was in the silo.
 The opening could not be made wider because it was encased in steel.
 Mach did not want to tear down the silo as it was too valuable, nor did he want to slaughter Grady, who was worth over $1,000.

-Bill Mach asked for help through his local newspaper, and the response was overwhelming.
-Mach and his brother received 5,400 letters and 700 telegrams from people from 45 states and Canada and Germany.
-Phone calls, telegrams and letters all flowed in; curious people started showing up at the Mach farm in cars and even planes.
-Grady was featured in Life, Time, and newspapers all over the country.